 Skills development initiative surpasses expectations as it makes strides toward goal of training 5m African youth by 2025

-LAGOS, Nigeria, 23 November 2016,-/African Media Agency (AMA)/- SAP’s ambitious goal of equipping 5 million African youth with basic coding skills by 2025 took a bold step forward following the release of the results of this year’s Africa Code Week.
-Almost 427,000 youth from 30 African countries completed training between 15 and 23 October, dramatically exceeding the initial participation target of 150,000 students.
+NAIROBI, Kenya, 23 November 2016,-/African Media Agency (AMA)/- SAP’s ambitious goal of equipping 5 million African youth with basic coding skills by 2025 took a bold step forward following the release of the results of this year’s Africa Code Week.
+Just less than 427,000 youth from 30 African countries completed training between 15 and 23 October, dramatically exceeding the initial participation target of 150,000 students.

 Africa Code Week is a continent-wide initiative to spark the interest of African children, teenagers and young adults in software coding.
 Spearheaded by SAP in 2015 as part of its social investments to drive sustainable growth in Africa, Africa Code Week (ACW) is the story of hundreds of schools, teachers, ministers, community centers, code clubs, NGOs, businesses and non-profits getting together to give birth to the largest digital literacy initiative ever organised on the African continent.

-“In West Africa (excluding French-speaking countries such as the Ivory Coast), we trained more than 73,000 students and achieved high engagement ratios, such as Ghana, with 0,18% youth per 100,000 population,” says Claire Gillissen-Duval, Global Project Lead for Africa Code Week.
+“In East Africa we trained +28,000 students, of which 37,5% were female,” says Claire Gillissen-Duval, Global Project Lead for Africa Code Week.
 “With Africa contributing more than half of global population growth by 2050, the continent will play a leading role in the future global economy.
 By learning basic coding skills in an open, supportive environment, Africa’s youth are able to take advantage of the immense opportunities presented by the Digital Revolution and become active players shaping the global economy.”

 With the highest engagement ratio of 0,47% youth per 100,000 population and a total of 165,352 introduced to coding during this year’s initiative, Morocco wins the continent-wide Africa Code Week 2016 award, retaining their top spot from last year.
 Cameroon was second with 0,26% per 100,000 youth engaged and a total of 62,918 introduced to coding, while Lesotho took third place, with an engagement rate of 0,24%.